jose-correia/surf-ai-chatbot/README.md

 </p>

 A chatbot system that provides helpful data related to surfing conditions.
 The bot artificial inteligence knowledge base is built on top of [Google Dialogflow](https://dialogflow.com) and all the weather data is fetched from the [Stormglass API](https://stormglass.io).
+[Google Dialogflow](https://dialogflow.com) can be used to train machine learning classifiers to be able to detect the intent of a given question and extract important entities from it (eg: location, weather parameter).

 ## Example interactions
 `How is the weather in Costa da Caparica?`